 Reception of Updates

-Update data shall be recorded automatically in the update storage of the ECDIS.
+Update data must be recorded automatically in the update storage of the ECDIS.

 The identification of the Issuing Authority of the update should be checked for conformance with the corresponding identifier of the dataset being updated.

-If any errors are detected from the receiving device, the reception procedure shall be terminated and the update flagged invalid in the record of updates.
+If any errors are detected from the receiving device, the reception procedure must be terminated and the update flagged invalid in the record of updates.
 The user should be informed of the corruption.

 Sequence Check.
 The following sequence number checks should be performed at the time of application, for sequential and cumulative updates:

-.1 File extension of the update;
+.1 File extension of the update (if applicable);

 .2 Update number of the update;